Florida SIRS Requirements (2026)

 Funding and Budgeting Requirements

 - Reserve funds for SIRS components must be fully funded in accordance with at least the baseline funding plan in the most recent SIRS.
+For associations grappling with this requirement, our guide on options for underfunded Florida condos explores practical strategies for closing funding gaps.

 - For budgets adopted on or after December 31, 2024, unit owners in a unit-owner-controlled association may not vote to use SIRS reserve funds (or interest earned on them) for any other purpose than the SIRS components themselves.